 As I said, tribals' land records are in a bad shape.
 Let me also give an example.
 I was Secretary, Revenue, in U.P. and at that point of time, in 1980, Uttarakhand also was a part of U.P. and there was a large number of Bhoksas and Tharus tribal population there.
 So, I got a new law formulated and passed by the Assembly also.
 We said, we will not go to the court.
 If any non-tribal occupies tribal land, he will be just thrown out.
 Therefore, you do not have to go to the court.
-It says - I will just read the first para - that "Non-tribal can be thrown out by use of force".
+It says - I will just read the first para - which "Non-tribal can be thrown out by use of force".
 So, we will just use force and throw him out and it is only when he occupies it again that we can go to the court.
 Therefore, we had given this power.
 Unfortunately, not a single acre of land was given back to tribals.
 Mr. Zail Singh was the Home Minister and at that point of time Tribal Development was part of the Home Ministry.
 Mr. Zail Singh was very unhappy with this particular law and non-tribals who were very rich people, who had come from Punjab in the tarai area of U.P. in Nainital District, they all went to the court and stay order was taken The State Government took no interest, the Uttarakhand Government also took no interest.
-So, today, all those Bhoksas and Tharus being very poor or they have also migrated to Bahraich and other places, nothing has happened.
-Therefore, what I am trying to say is, it is the lack of political will, lack of administrative will which is responsible for the state of affairs where a lot of land has been lost by tribals.
-One of the things that has happened, when land records are not in good shape, is that in Odisha, tribal land which is occupied by tribals was recorded as Government wasteland and Government thought that this land is getting eroded, so they established a Cashew development Corporation, gave that land to that public sector unit and tribals were displaced.
+So, today, all those Bhoksas and Tharus being very poor or they have also migrated to

+Bahraich and other places, nothing has happened.
+Therefore, what I am trying to say is, it is.
+One of the things that have happened, when land records are not in good shape, is that in Odisha, tribal land which is occupied by tribals was recorded as Government wasteland and Government thought that this land is getting eroded, so they established a Cashew development Corporation, gave that land to that public sector unit and tribals were displaced.
 So, tribals went up the hills.
 After some time, the Cashew Development Corporation found that they could not make profit, so they gave it to private sector.
 So, in a way, I call the tribal land reform as reverse land reforms, that is, tribal land goes to a Government corporation and from Government corporation it goes to a private corporation.
 So, that is what happens.
 Unfortunately, this programme was called 'economic rehabilitation of the rural poor'.
 So, that is an extreme sort of oppression, the extent of indifference that has been shown by various governments.
 When I was Secretary, Planning Commission, I decided to include it in the Ninth Plan Mid-term Review which I had written.